Sneha-p1/React_KBA_Course/README.md

 - Docker Compose installed on your machine

 ## Clone the Repository
-First, clone the repository from GitHub: git clone [repo-url] cd
+First, clone the repository from GitHub: git clone [repo-url] cd Foldername

-Next, use Docker Compose to build and run the containers: docker-compose up --build
+## Next, use Docker Compose to build and run the containers:
+docker-compose up --build

 This command will build the Docker images and start the containers for the application and MongoDB database.Once the containers are running, you can access the application in your web browser at: